 "I'm convinced that the world's biggest problem is magical thinking.
-Once you believe you have a chance to win big in the lottery, or that a magical man in the sky decides which team wins a football game, you'll accept virtually anything as plausible."
+Once you believe you have a chance to win big in the lottery, or that an invisible man in the sky decides which team wins a football game, or that vaccinating your children is a bad idea, you'll accept virtually anything as plausible."

 "After the latest round of mass shootings, and the ensuing discussions about tightening gun control laws, people are tiptoeing around the rights of 'hunters' as if hunting is an acceptable use of guns.
 If someone were caught driving around shooting at dogs and cats, they'd rightly be vilified and sent to jail.
 So why is killing okay if you substitute deer for dogs and ducks for cats?
 Any feeling person who cares about the pain and suffering of others should oppose all hunting on moral grounds, except perhaps in those rare cases where a hunter really needs to hunt in order to survive."

 "Please give your new baby girl a girl's name!
 When you name a girl Johnna, Dannica, Roberta, Alexandra, or Sammie, you're revealing that you really wanted a boy.
 How do you think that will make your girl feel when she grows up?"